Zakelj Diary

 month, he did some work in Sršen's shoemaking shop, but even that was

 irregular.
-(I
+(I didn't

 write anything about this in my diary, but I recall that Miha Sršen somehow